samaaeid/GBS/README.md

 # GBS
-This project shows you the shortest path from source to destination using DIJKSTRA algorithm and Adjacency list.
+This project shows you the shortest path from source governorate to destination using DIJKSTRA algorithm and Adjacency list.